Ask Me How It Works

 Love in an Open Marriage

-• 'Deepa is the epitome of a woman living in her power...
+• 'Deepa is the epitome of a woman living in her power.
+Ask Me How It Works provides a stunningly vulnerable and poetic glimpse into her most intimate spaces and through her journey to sexual liberation.
 If this book doesn’t change your perspective on relationships, nothing will.'

 GILLIAN ANDERSON